-Brazil says indigenous forest guard killed in Amazon
+Brazil says indigenous forest guard killed in Amazon ambush

-RIO DE JANEIRO (AP) — Authorities in Brazil say an indigenous forest guard was killed and another injured in an ambush by illegal loggers in the Amazon.
+An indigenous leader in the area said the forest guards had previously received threats and wore protective vests while on patrol.

-Officials in Maranhao, a northeastern state, said Saturday that Paulo Paulino Guajajara was fatally shot Friday night when he and other guards were attacked.
+“We informed federal agencies of the threats but they didn’t take any action,” leader Sonia Guajajara said.

-Some indigenous groups in the Amazon rainforest say they are under increasing threat from loggers and cattle ranchers.
+Some indigenous groups in the Amazon rainforest say they are increasingly vulnerable to incursions by loggers and cattle ranchers.
 Fires used to clear land in the Amazon increased sharply in July and August, causing international alarm over a region seen as critical to curbing climate change.

 Concern about the rainforest had heightened after Brazilian President Jair Bolsonaro took office this year with calls to loosen protections for nature reserves and indigenous lands.